prompteus/audio-captioning/README.md

     --wandb-group="pretraining"
 ```

-Argument `--training-config` is the most important - it specifies practically everything important about training.
+Argument `--training-config` is the most important - it specifies everything important about training.
 We experimented with different setups. you can find the different configs inside `configs/` folder.